County Galway

 County Galway (/ˈɡɔːlweɪ/ GAWL-way; Contae na Gaillimhe) is a county in Ireland.
-It is in the West of Ireland, taking up the south of the province of Connacht.
+It is in the Northern and Western Region, taking up the south of the province of Connacht.
+The county population was 276,451 at the 2022 census.

 There are several Irish-speaking areas in the west of the county.
-The traditional county includes, and is named for, the city of Galway, but the city and county are separate local government areas, administered by the local authorities of Galway City Council in the urban area and Galway County Council in the rest of the county.
+The traditional county includes the city of Galway, but the city and county are separate local government areas, administered by the local authorities of Galway City Council in the urban area and Galway County Council in the rest of the county.

-The population of the county was 276,451 at the 2022 census.

 History

-The first inhabitants in the Galway area arrived over 7000 years ago.
+The first inhabitants in the Galway area arrived around the 5th millennium BC.
 Shell middens indicate the existence of people as early as 5000 BC.

 The county originally comprised several kingdoms and territories which predate the formation of the county.
 These kingdoms included Aidhne, Uí Maine, Maigh Seóla, Conmhaícne Mara, Soghain and Máenmaige.
 County Galway became an official entity around 1569 AD.
 The region known as Connemara retains a distinct identity within the county, though its boundaries are unclear, and it may account for as much as one third, or as little as 20%, of the county.

 The county includes a number of inhabited islands, such as the Aran Islands (Oileáin Árann) and Inishbofin (Inis Bó Fine).

 With the arrival of Christianity many monasteries were built in the county.
 Monasteries kept written records of events in the area and of its people.
 These were followed by a number of law-tracts, genealogies, annals and miscellaneous accounts.
 Extant manuscripts containing references to Galway include: